WHO IS IT FOR?

 He will send you an application for you to fill out.
 He will then set up a one-on-one conversation with you over Zoom to determine if this program is a good fit for where you are at right now.
 This course is for people who are really serious about putting in the time and effort to evolve as managers and make an even greater impact in their work.

 THE WEEK WE BEGIN!!

-We began the first round of the Management Development Group Coaching Program for Managers who Seriously want to Evolve the week of April 4, 2021.
+We began the first round of the Executive Development Group Coaching Program for Executives who Seriously want to Evolve the week of April 5, 2021.
 It will end the week of September 27, 2021.
 The next round will begin in late 2021 or early 2022.